meker12/commerce-channels.en/help/channel-manager/connect.md

   To provide the credentials, a Commerce license holder or account owner has options to [share access](https://docs.magento.com/user-guide/magento/magento-account-share.html){target="_blank"}, or give the [API Key](https://docs.magento.com/user-guide/system/saas.html#apikey){target="_blank"} credentials to a trusted developer.

-### Configure the Commerce Services Connector
+## Configure the Commerce Services Connector

-1. Go to the Commerce Service Connector configuration.
+1. Open the Store Services Configuration.

    - From the Admin, select [!UICONTROL Stores].